-EU Commission democracy report critical of Poland, Hungary
+European report finds waning of democracy in Poland, Hungary

 In an interview last week with Germany’s Der Spiegel magazine, Jourova said the report highlighted an “alarming” picture, and she accused Hungarian Prime Minister Viktor Orban of “building a sick democracy.”

 The story triggered Orban’s anger.
-In a letter to von der Leyen on Monday, he wrote that Jourova’s statements humiliated Hungary and asked for her resignation.
-EU officials have since offered their overwhelming support to Jourova.
+He said Monday that Jourova’s statements humiliated Hungary and asked for her resignation, but EU officials have offered their overwhelming support to the commissioner.

 “As I grew up in communist Czechoslovakia, I know how it feels to live in country without the rule of law,” Jourova said.
 “The European Union was created also as an antidote to those authoritarian tendencies.”